How to Set Up Your Wedding Registry (Because It’s Totally Overwhelming)

 Many stores staff registry consultants, who will sit down with you (typically for FREE) to discuss the registry process.
 They can answer all your questions about return policies, managing the registry, and post-wedding deals.

 DURING THE REGISTRY PROCESS

 There are typically two ways couples register for gifts, and it’s likely you’ll do a combination of both.

 When you think of registering, do you think of running around a store scanning things with a hand-held gun?
 That’s what we’re talking about here.
 Your list can help you from going totally trigger-happy, and in some stores, a registry consultant can help keep you on track.
 Doing this process in person can be a lot of fun, and it gives you a chance to see your picks up close and personal (you wouldn’t buy towels without feeling them first, right?).

 Most major chains allow you to register online (or at least get started online).
-Other non-traditional registries like Wanderable and Zola are web-only, so you’ll set up your wedding registry digitally.
+Other non-traditional registries like Zola are web-only, so you’ll set up your wedding registry digitally.
 This process has its perks, too — you can totally take your time without any pressure, and you can easily research and register at the same time.

 Photo by Carla Ten Eyck

 AFTER YOU’VE REGISTERED